This is my best attempt towards putting together a complete list of common digestive conditions to help with your research.

 Barrett’s esophagus is often diagnosed in people who have long-term gastroesophageal reflux disease (GERD).
 Only a small percentage of people with GERD will develop Barrett’s esophagus, but it’s important because it is associated with an increased risk of developing esophageal cancer.

 Candida is a fungus, which is a form of yeast, a very small amount of which lives in your mouth and intestines.
-Its job is to aid with digestion and nutrient absorption, but when it is overproduced it breaks down the wall of the intestine and penetrates the bloodstream, releasing toxic byproducts into your body and causing leaky gut.
+Its job is to aid with digestion and nutrient absorption.
+An overproduction of candida breaks down the wall of the intestine and penetrates the bloodstream, releasing toxic byproducts into your body and causing leaky gut.
 This can lead to many different health problems ranging from digestive issues to depression.

 Celiac disease is a serious autoimmune disorder that can occur in genetically predisposed people where the ingestion of gluten leads to damage in the small intestine.
 1 in 100 people worldwide (estimated) are affected by Celiac disease.
 The only treatment currently for Celiac is adherence to a strict gluten-free diet.